The Complete Guide to Kaua'i: The Garden Isle

 In Hawaii, Acai bowls and shaved ice are essential to your experience.
 You won't be disappointed by these delicious treats!
 We enjoyed an Acai Bowl almost every day of our trip!

 A nice, moderate hike right along the water located in Poipu right by The Grand Hyatt Resort.
-Keeping with our theme of taking it easy, this hike offered breath taking views without being strenuous!
-Go to the beach at The Grand Hyatt and head towards the large cliffs on your left and you will make your way towards the trail.
+This hike offers gorgeous views without being strenuous!
+Use Shipwreck’s Beach as your starting point (The Grand Hyatt Resort) and head towards the large cliffs on your left and you will make your way towards the trail.

 Most of the island is not accessible by car, so this a great way to see the island and really get a feel for its diverse landscape!
 Whether you do doors on or off, make sure you budget for this!
 I consider it a must do!
 If you are serious about getting quality photos, I recommend a doors off tour.
 If you want to sit back and enjoy the ride, then doors on would be great!
 I've actually done both and trust me you really can't go wrong!
 Also, the afternoon tours are best for the Na Pali coast views because it's typically nice and sunny!
 For more details about this tour, check this post!

 This neat little surf town on the North Shore is my favorite area of the island!
 Walk along the beach and see the famous pier with the gorgeous Na Pali range behind it!
 It's often a little misty, but when you've got this view, who cares!
 It'd simply be unfair to the rest of the island if it was sunny all the time here.
 It's so beautiful!
 It usually clears up nicely for sunset and it's one of the best places to watch it!